tagehenry/mcmd/README.md

 ## TO DO
 - Add a feature/flag that allows a script saved locally to be executed on the remote device.
 - In addition to the local script execution feature, add a dependency installer bash script that will run first for Python scripts with missing libraries on the remote device.
+- Improve logging when -s or --script is used